you change something you do daily."

-Creating a place to write online at It's A Beautiful Life and then setting myself the challenge to post one hundred posts in one hundred days unglued something inside me.
+But it all changed when I created a place to write online on my blog at It's A Beautiful Life.
+Setting myself the challenge to post 100 posts in 100 days unglued something for me.
 At the time I didn't know how or why I felt caught, I just knew something was holding me in a space from which I needed to be set free.
 (Fear will do that to us.)
-That is probably why I never seemed able to find the time to write or develop a schedule that worked.
+Blogging these past three years changed that for me.
+Here's how:

-3. My initial goal wasn't too lofty or lengthy.
-A 100 posts in 100 days.
+2. The commitment, although daily, was not overwhelming.
+My posts on average were just a few paragraphs; I knew I could do it.
+And my initial goal wasn't too lofty or lengthy—a 100 posts in 100 days.
 Large enough to stretch, but not so long a commitment as to scare my skittish writer off into the hinterland.

-7. Blogging is so much fun for me that it has given me the motivation to write more, which in turn has renewed my desire and commitment to get on with what He once confirmed to me... "to lay down my knitting needles and pick up a pen."
+6. I felt 'at home' in the blog world.
+The conversational, informal style of blog posts, as it turns out, is perfect for the way I like to write, as if I'm catching up with friends in a letter or email.
+And, as for leaving affirming comments on other people's blogs, well that too was right up my alley.
+It felt like I was writing them a note to drop in the mail.
+Blogging is so much fun for me that it has given me the motivation to write more, which in turn has renewed my desire and commitment to get on with what He once confirmed to me... "to lay down my knitting needles and pick up a pen."

 Brenda is an InScribe member and writes regularly on her personal life blog It's A Beautiful Life.